Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 What Does Sampling Mean?

-Sampling is a process which converts a real world signal to a digital format which can then be processed by a computer, instrumentation or other digital electronics technology.
+Sampling is a process that converts a real-world signal to a digital format which can then be processed by a computer, instrumentation, or other digital electronics technology.

 - A scanner scans a document.
 The resultant image is stored in memory